weronikaduda/cloudx-java-azure-dev/content/modules/module-03/guides/step-by-step-guide/step-by-step-guide.md

   <img src="images/st-03-04-02.png" width="700" style="border: 1px solid #ccc; margin: 20px 0; box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1); display: inline-block;"/>

+- Make sure you have set up `WEBSITES_PORT=8080` for each service.

+- Ensure that all URLs start with `https://`.

 - If you've followed all the steps correctly, you should be able to navigate between pages without any errors.

   <img src="images/st-03-04-03.gif" width="700" style="border: 1px solid #ccc; margin: 20px 0; box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1); display: inline-block;"/>